How SAML for Mojo works

-Mojo Helpdesk supports Secure Assertion Markup Language (SAML), which is a mechanism that allows you to provide single sign-on (SSO) for your helpdesk using identity providers such as Active Directory, LDAP, Google, etc. SAML eliminates the need for maintaining various credentials for various applications and reduces identity theft.
+Mojo Helpdesk supports Secure Assertion Markup Language (SAML), which is a mechanism that allows single sign-on (SSO) using identity providers such as Active Directory, LDAP, Google, Office 365 etc. SAML eliminates the need for maintaining various credentials for various applications and reduces identity theft.

-When Enterprise Single Sign On with SAML is setup, the users will be able to login into the helpdesk through the configured Identity Provider.
-Once SAML is configured this will be the only method available for users to login.
+When Enterprise Single Sign On with SAML is setup, users will be able to login to the help desk through the configured Identity Provider.
+Once SAML is configured, this will be the only method available for users to login.

 #### How SAML for Mojo works

 When a user visits your Mojo Helpdesk and clicks on the login link, he or she will be redirected to the Identity Provider's login system which will authenticate the user and notify Mojo with the user's details, at which point the user will be logged into Mojo.

 SAML needs to be configured both on your Mojo Helpdesk, and on the Identity Provider.

 On Mojo Helpdesk's side you have to specify two fields:

 - **Remote Login URL** - this is the url to where the user will be redirected to when trying to login into Mojo Helpdesk.
 This URL should be the SAML entry point of your Identity Provider